 Day 4, 5, and 6 Recovery

-After he was born, we had a hard time getting him to eat.
+After he was born, I had a hard time getting him to eat.
 He ended up becoming jaundiced.
 Where he wasn’t creating enough food to make a poop.
 This caused an excess build up of bilirubin that his liver couldn’t keep up with excreting.

 We had to stay in the hospital a few extra days, so they could put my son under a UV light.
 This helped to get rid of the excess build up of bilirubin and therefore, getting rid of the jaundice.